libraz/suzume-homepage/src/index.md

 hero:
   name: Suzume
   text: Japanese Tokenizer That Actually Works in the Browser
-  tagline: Tired of MeCab's 50MB dictionary?
-Suzume brings lightweight Japanese tokenization to the frontend — under 200KB, no server required.
+  tagline: No more 50MB dictionary files.
+Lightweight Japanese tokenization under 200KB — runs entirely in the browser, no server required.
   actions:
     - theme: brand
       text: Try It Now